lifaon74/observables/examples/05-more-details-about-finite-state-observable.md

 ```

 A FiniteStateObservable is simply an Observable with a final state (at least *complete* or *error*), just like the RXJS's Observables.
-It is an helper to build Observables having a final state and should be used with care.
+**It is a helper to build Observables having a final state and should be used with care.**

 It extends `NotificationsObservable` with the minimum 3 following *'events'*:
 - `next: TValue`: the emitted values